-Table 1.
-Elements of the deployment strategy used in various levels (BG - blue/green, DF - dark mode with feature flags, CS - canary with sentinel node, CB - canary with backup node, IB - intermediate buffer, (XX) - optionally) (as suggested in [10])
+Table 1 Elements of the deployment strategy used in various levels (BG - blue/green, DF - dark 220 mode with feature flags, CS - canary with sentinel node, CB - canary with backup node, IB intermediate buffer.
+(XX) - optionally) (as suggested in [10]) 221

+(AX) - optionally) (as suggested in [10])

-Level Server Client network Single Client
+Server Client network Single Client

-Levels 0 and 1 (sensor network) BG + (DF) CB + IB (BG) + IB
+BG + (DF) CB + IB (BG) + IB

-Level 2 (IoT nodes and Edge computers) BG + DF CB / CS + IB BG + IB
+BG + DF CB / CS + IB BG + IB

-Level 3 (MES) BG + DF CS / CB BG + DF + IB
+BG + DF CS / CB BG + DF + IB

-Level 4 (ERP) BG + DF CS BG + DF + IB
+BG + DF CS BG + DF + IB

+Server BG + (DF) BG + DF BG + DF ServerClient networkBG + (DF)CB + IBBG + DFCB / CS + IBBG + DFCS / CB

-The level of downtime reduction is significantly reduced in this scenario compared to standard approaches such as recreate deployment and rolling deployment [27].
-In the recreate deployment, the previous version of the software is shut down, and the new one starts after the old one has been stopped.
-Rolling deployment is applicable for complex systems with multiple servers.
-It is based on the recreate deployment but applies to various services.
-The downtime is exceptionally low, but the length of an upgrade process depends on the number of servers/nodes in an array, and it could take considerable time.
-The proposed deployment strategy will improve overall deployment time even more in the case of the rolling strategy since the blue/green switch could be done in the close period; there is no need to wait until all the servers are updated in the sequence.
+223 The level of downtime reduction is significantly reduced in this scenario, compared 224 to standard approaches such as recreate deployment and rolling deployment [27].
+In the 225 recreate deployment, the previous version of the software is shut down, and the new one 226 starts after the old one has been stopped.
+Rolling deployment is applicable for complex 227 systems with multiple servers.
+It is based on the recreate deployment but applies to 228 various services.
+The downtime is exceptionally low, but the length of an upgrade process 229 depends on the number of servers/nodes in an array, and it could take considerable time.
+230 The proposed deployment strategy will improve overall deployment time even more in 231 the case of the rolling strategy since the blue/green switch could be done in the close 232 period; there is no need to wait until all the servers are updated in the sequence.

-The new request that does not fit into the proposed framework is to have the possibility to support simultaneous evaluation of different versions of functionality.

-Besides, it could be done through the feature flags, but it will eventually require more consolidation and stabilization work.
-The A/B testing deployment approach is included to address such requests.
-This approach is used on the client side to improve the development and test phase and provide the possibility for limited testing in the production environment.
-This approach aims to offer different functionalities to some clients and then evaluate the user's reaction and acceptance.
-The update is usually done in a few groups of varying sentinel nodes.
+233 The new request that does not fit into the proposed framework is to have the possibility 234 to support simultaneous evaluation of different versions of functionality.
+Besides, it could 235 be done through the feature flags, but it will eventually require more consolidation and 236 stabilization work.
+The A/B testing deployment approach is included to address such 237 requests.
+This approach is used on the client side to improve the development and test 238 phase and provide the possibility for limited testing in the production environment.
+This 239 approach aims to offer different functionalities to some clients and then evaluate the user's 240 reaction and acceptance.
+The update is usually done in a few groups of varying sentinel 241 nodes.

-Recreating and rolling deployment are crucial concepts in software development and operations at the MES level [28].
-Recreating refers to rebuilding a software system or environment from scratch, often to resolve issues or update components.
-On the other hand, rolling deployment involves deploying new software versions in a gradual and controlled manner, allowing for continuous delivery and minimizing downtime.
-Integration with other systems and services traditionally occurs at the end of a development life cycle, but rapidly developed applications are integrated almost immediately.
-Testing occurs during every iteration, enabling stakeholders to quickly identify and discuss errors, code vulnerabilities, or complications and immediately resolve them without impacting the development progress.
-As stated in [29], "integration with other systems and services traditionally occurs at the end of a development life cycle, but rapidly developed applications and immediately resolve them without impacting the development progress.
-As stated in [29], "integration with other systems and services traditionally occurs at the end of a development life cycle, but rapidly developed applications are integrated almost immediately".
-This iterative approach to development and testing is a crucial aspect of recreating and rolling deployment methodologies.
+242 Recreating and rolling deployment are crucial concepts in software development and 243 operations at the MES level [28].
+Recreating refers to rebuilding a software system or 244 environment from scratch, often to resolve issues or update components.
+On the other 245 hand, rolling deployment involves deploying new software versions in a gradual and 246 controlled manner, allowing for continuous delivery and minimizing downtime.
+247 Integration with other systems and services traditionally occurs at the end of a 248 development life cycle, but rapidly developed applications are integrated almost 249 immediately.
+Testing occurs during every iteration, enabling stakeholders to quickly 250 identify and discuss errors, code vulnerabilities, or complications and immediately 251 resolve them without impacting the development progress.
+As stated in [29], "integration 252 with other systems and services traditionally occurs at the end of a development life cycle, 253 but rapidly developed applications are integrated almost immediately".
+This iterative 254 approach to development and testing is a crucial aspect of recreating and rolling 255 deployment methodologies.